Although aimed at Leaders, this page contains useful information for all members

 If photos were taken by any participants on this activity, then please refer to Share your Photos page.

-If any participant of your activity is under 18 years old, then please read the Child Protection Policy
+If any participant of your activity is under 18 years old, then please read the Child Safety Policy and Guidelines

 In the event of an Emergency on your activity, refer to the Emergency Contact Procedure